lukso-network/tools-lsp-factory/docs/deployment/digital-asset.md

 ```

 :::info
-To deploy an [LSP7] NFT 2.0 smart contract, the `isNFT` parameter must be set to `true` when deploying.
-If `isNFT` is set to false the token decimals value will be set to 18 meaning they can be fractionalized.
+To deploy an [LSP7] NFT 2.0 smart contract, the `isNonDivisible` parameter must be set to `true` when deploying.
+If `isNonDivisible` is set to false the token decimals value will be set to 18 meaning they can be fractionalized.
 :::

 #### LSP8 NFT 2.0